mForms : Multimodal Form-Filling with Question Answering: Experiments

-Table \ref{overall_results} summarizes F1 scores (harmonic mean of precision and recall) on the 3 new visual slot datasets and the ATIS\_visual with simulated visual elements dataset.
-For comparison, the F1 score is shown for a state-of-the-art \cite{chen2019bert} BERT-based joint slot and intent model (JB).
-The new visual slots as QA approach presented in this paper consistently outperforms the state-of-the-art slot filler.
-While the JB slot filler requires at least 100 training samples on the Vehicle Logger App, the visual slots as QA approach maintains the F1 score even for only 0 and 5 training samples.
-These results suggest the semantic information contained in the visual slots is particularly important for sparse training conditions.
+Table \ref{overall_results} summarizes F1 scores (harmonic mean of precision and recall) on the 3 new mForms datasets and the ATIS form-filling dataset.
+For comparison, the F1 score is given for the joint slot and intent model (JB) given in \cite{chen2019bert}.
+The new mForms as QA approach presented in this paper consistently outperforms the JB slot filler.
+While the JB slot filler requires at least 100 training samples on the Vehicle Logger App, the mForms as QA approach maintains the F1 score even for only 0 and 5 training samples.
+These results suggest the semantic information contained in the mForms is particularly important for sparse training conditions.

-With more training data, is interesting to note that the accuracy of the new visual slot as QA approach also achieves one of the best published F1 measures at 0.97 on the ATIS dataset.
-For comparison, the visual slot as QA system was only trained on 500 samples for this case as compared to the full training set of ATIS at over 4400 samples.
-This suggests that the injection of simulated visual elements and the subsequent generation of questions for the QA system is effective at reducing the amount of training data required to yield high accuracy.
-This characteristic of visual slot filling as QA makes the approach especially attractive for commercial digital assistants given the industry's reliance on third party developers who are often not highly skilled in NLU.
+With more training data, is interesting to note that the accuracy of the new mForms as QA approach also achieves one of the best published F1 measures at 0.97 on the ATIS dataset.
+For comparison, the mForms as QA system was only trained on 500 samples for this case as compared to the full training set of ATIS at over 4400 samples.
+This suggests that the injection of simulated mForm and the subsequent generation of questions for the QA system is effective at reducing the amount of training data required to yield high accuracy.
+This characteristic of mForms as QA makes the approach especially attractive for commercial digital assistants given the industry's reliance on third-party developers who are often not highly skilled in NLU.

-To examine the effect of visual semantics in a more controlled experiment, questions generated in the new visual slots as QA approach were replaced with tag symbols, where the tag symbol had no semantic information (e.g., "XYZ").
-Otherwise, "No Visuals" is the same model as visual slots as QA.
-Results for the Vehicle Logger App are shown in Table \ref{visual_semantics_results} comparing the No Visuals approach to two conditions from the visual slot filling as QA approach (1) Text Only - all visuals are treated as simple Text Fields and other GUI elements are ignored (2) All GUI elements are used.
+To examine the effect of visual semantics in a more controlled experiment, questions generated in the new mForms as QA approach were replaced with tag symbols, where the tag symbol had no semantic information (e.g., ``XYZ").
+Otherwise, ``No Visuals" is the same model as mForms as QA.
+Results for the Vehicle Logger App are shown in Table \ref{visual_semantics_results} comparing the No Visuals approach to two conditions from the mForms as QA approach (1) Text Only - all visuals are treated as simple Text Fields and other GUI elements are ignored (2) All GUI elements are used.
 The training samples were randomly chosen across all 10 slot types from the complete set of 500 utterances.
 Larger differences are observed in sparse training conditions where the No Visuals approach largely falters.